There's MSNBC doing their one-year retrospective impact of the Gulf oil spill.

 We mentioned this at the end of the program yesterday.

-Uh Mayor Bloomberg from New York City was there.
+Mayor Bloomberg from New York City was there.

-The Reverend Sharpton was there, AFL CIO President Richard Trump was there, but not on the invitation list was any active governor from any border state.
+But not on the invitation list was any active governor from any border state.

-No governor, no active current governor from a border state, was at the White House immigration meeting yesterday.
+No governor, no active current governor from a border state was at the White House immigration meeting yesterday.

-I've got it here somewhere.
+Kid you not, I've got it here somewhere.

-There's somebody out there blaming Reagan for firing the air traffic controllers, the PATCO union, back uh in his first year in office, leaving to a bunch of scabs who are now approaching 56, 57 years of age, and they're incompetent, and that imperiled the first lady.
+There's somebody out there blaming Reagan for firing the air traffic controllers, the PATCO union, back in his first year in office, leaving to a bunch of scabs who are now approaching 56, 57 years of age, and they're incompetent, and that imperiled the first lady.

 Now, as I understand it, this cargo plane never got closer than three miles.